cromerc/tuf-manager/README.md

 - tuf-tray

-This is the tray icon to control the TUF Manager program
+This is the tray icon to control the TUF Manager program.
+It should automatically start in any desktop environment that supports xdg.

 ## Future plans

 - Manpage
 - Config options for both tuf-gui and tuf-cli
-- Notifications of fan mode change via status bar
-- Restore last known settings on login via status bar icon